1XcoderX1/CCNA300-201/Day 7/Day 7.md

 ![[routing1.png]]

 This separates the network into 2 separate networks.
-PC1 and PC2 ave their own IP address calssification now which is different from PC3 and PC4, which are on the other side of the router.
+PC1 and PC2 are their own IP address classification now which is different from PC3 and PC4, which are on the other side of the router.
 We can see that the first 3 groups of numbers in the IP address represent the network itself and only the last group changes to represent host devices.
 The 24 at the end is telling us about which part of the IP address is to be used to represent the network.
 '24' means the first 3 groups are representing the network and the last is being used for the end host devices.
 Before we dive deep into the details of IP addresses, there is something missing from this network diagram.
 An IP address for the router.
 As it is connected to 2 LANs, it should get an IP address for each LAN:

 ![[routing2.png]]